gjroots/esp32_nat_router_plus/components/web_server/www/README.md

 - Run `bundle exec jekyll serve --watch` in the `/html` folder
 - Navigate to `http://127.0.0.1:4000` to see the website
 - Changes made to files will be reflected in real-time, so you can test and make adjustments to your site's appearance and functionality. (make sure to refresh the page though)
-- Alternatively, You can run the server, navigate to the root folder of the project and use `./start_web_server.sh` for Linux terminal or `./start_web_server.bat` for Windows.
+- Alternatively, You can run the server, navigate to the root folder of the project and use `./start_web_server.sh` for Linux terminal or `start_web_server.bat` for Windows.

 ## How to update web-server files?